Plamen Iliev (footballer, born 1991): Astra Giurgiu

 Following his good display at Botoșani, Iliev was signed by defending champions Astra Giurgiu on 1 February 2017.

 He kept a clean sheet in his competitive debut against Politehnica Iași, with Astra conceding two goals before his substitution.
 On 3 April, Iliev saved two penalties in six minutes, but in an eventual 1–2 home loss to Viitorul Constanța.

 After the departure of Silviu Lung Jr. to Kayserispor in the summer of 2017, Iliev became the starting goalkeeper for Astra.

 Ludogorets Razgrad

 On 7 January 2019, Ludogorets Razgrad confirmed that Iliev had signed a preliminary contract under the Bosman ruling and is set to join the team as a free agent in June 2019 if the negotiations between Astra and Ludogorets in January didn't end with a transfer agreement, but on 12 January the teams reached an agreement and Iliev joined the team for an undisclosed fee.

 Dinamo București

 After being released from Ludogorets, Iliev returned to Romania, signing a contract with local giants Dinamo București.

+Cherno More Varna

+In June 2024, he made a return to his country, joining Cherno More.